Written by Anthony Robinson, and Nicole Pérez, for YK Law.

 • A U.S. manufacturer of vegan, organic, and natural powdered dietary supplements in 500g plastic containers that sells wholesale to B2B distributors and retailers across Latin America achieves much more competitive landed costs for their B2B customers by participating in EMMA.

-• Instead of shipping finished product from Utah to Latin American wholesale distributors who pass the cost of import taxes and ITBMS on to the end customer, the manufacturer ships the pre-prepared powder in-bulk to a corporate affiliate located in the Colon Free Trade Zone.
+• Instead of shipping finished products from Utah to Latin American wholesale distributors who pass the cost of import taxes and ITBMS on to the end customer, the manufacturer ships the pre-prepared powder in-bulk to a corporate affiliate located in the Colon Free Trade Zone.

 • The affiliate holds the EMMA license.